cegredev/josi/README.md

 OS os = OS.current();
 ```

-...which can be anything from `WIN_95` to `WIN_10` to any Mac version to a Linux based system.
+...which can be anything from `WIN_95` to `WIN_10` to `MAC` to `LINUX` (the goal is to add more detailed Mac and Linux versions with help of the open source community).
 This is as specific as it gets for this library.

-The more useful information is the [Family](https://javadoc.io/page/io.github.cegredev/josi/0.1.0/io/github/cegredev/josi/OS.Family.html) of the operating system, i.e. `Windows`, `Mac`, `Linux` or `Other`.
+The more useful information is the [Family](https://javadoc.io/page/io.github.cegredev/josi/0.1.0/io/github/cegredev/josi/OS.Family.html) of the operating system, i.e. `WINDOWS`, `NAC`, `LINUX` or `OTHER`.
 You can get it like this:

 ```java
 OS.Family family = os.getFamily();